- GET INVOLVED

-Anonymous donor pledges $1 million challenge gift toward the project; groundbreaking slated for Spring 2019
+Anonymous donor pledges $1 million challenge gift toward the project

 KILLINGTON, Vt.
 (Oct.
-3, 2018)– Erin Fernandez, executive director of Vermont Adaptive Ski and Sports, the nationally recognized year-round organization offering daily adaptive sports programs to people with any disability, announced today that the organization is officially underway with the final phases of its Home Sweet Home Permanent Homes Campaign and plans to break ground on a new state-of-the-art $1.7 million adaptive sports facility at Mt.
-Ellen at Sugarbush Resort in Spring 2019.
+3, 2018)– Erin Fernandez, executive director of Vermont Adaptive Ski and Sports, the nationally recognized year-round organization offering daily adaptive sports programs to people with any disability, announced today that the organization is officially underway with the final phases of its Home Sweet Home Permanent Homes Campaign and with a new state-of-the-art $2 million adaptive sports facility at Mt.
+Ellen at Sugarbush Resort.

 Friends and participants of Vermont Adaptive’s programs at Sugarbush have pledged a generous challenge to match every dollar up to $1 million for the Sugarbush facility.
 Sugarbush officials have donated use of the land necessary to build upon.
 Permitting for the project is in progress.